Boost Your Concentration: 7 Tips For Better Focus

 Consider breaking big tasks into a series of smaller goals (e.g. writing down ten things associated with redecorating instead of just writing “decorative living room”).

-In addition, you might want to have three “levels” of tasks each day—easy, moderate, and challenging—and make sure that your tasks are evenly distributed throughout these categories so that you can maintain appropriate energy levels.
+In addition, you might want to have three “levels” of tasks each day, easy, moderate, and challenging.
+Make sure that your tasks are evenly distributed throughout these categories so that you can maintain appropriate energy levels.

 4. Keep Your Work-Space Clean And Tidy

-Research on productivity strongly suggests that people accomplish more when their work space is tidy rather than messy.
+Research on productivity strongly suggests that people accomplish more when their workspace is tidy rather than messy.
+Decluttering your home is a great way to streamline your environment and helps maintain a high vibrational frequency.

 So, throw away all those unneeded piles of used paper (or, better yet, recycle them), and keep a bin nearby for empty food packets and other junk.